The Must-Dos in Hokitika!

-1. Watch the sunset on Hokitika Beach
+1. Watch the Sunset from Hokitika Beach

-If there’s only one place you’re going to watch the sunset in New Zealand, it has to be on Hokitika Beach!
+If there’s only one place you’re going to watch the sunset in New Zealand, it has to be on Hokitika Beach.
 On a clear night, sunsets are fiery and vivid – a real spectacle of nature!
 What’s more, the Hokitika driftwood sign makes a great photo opportunity to go along with the sunset.

-Location: Hokitika Beach
+Location: Hokitika Beach, Beach Street.

 2. Visit Hokitika Gorge

-Location: Hokitika Gorge is 33km out of Hokitika.
+Location: Hokitika Gorge is 33km (20.5 miles) out of Hokitika.
 Take the Kaniere Road which becomes the Kaniere-Kowhitirangi Road east of Hokitika.
 The road will turn to a gravel road where you’ll need to turn left into Johnston Road, right into Nielson Road, and left into Whitcombe Valley Road.

-3. Carve your own Greenstone
+3. Carve Your Own Greenstone

 Hokitika is also known as a “Jade Country” because of a great deal of jade/greenstone/pounamu that is found in the area.
-Not only can you watch master carvers at work in a number of greenstone stores in Hokitika, but you can also actually carve your own greenstone pendant!
-It makes the perfect New Zealand souvenir!
+Not only can you watch master carvers at work in a number of greenstone stores in Hokitika (Heritage Jade and Traditional Jade), but you can also carve your own greenstone pendant with Bonz N Stonz or Lake Mahinapua Hotel.
 Have a look for greenstone on the beach to carve yourself (otherwise, carving studios have plenty of their own), and get some inspiration for your designs with this greenstone pendant guide.

 4. Visit Lake Kaniere

 Walking, camping, mountain biking or just plain old relaxing in a remarkable landscape: Lake Kaniere is a pristine dose of wilderness that you’re going to want to check out while in Hokitika.
 There are a number of short walks and day walks that we list in 23 Unforgettable Walks in Hokitika where you can get some stunning reflections on the lake.
-One more tip: this is the other Hokitika location that looks wildly beautiful at sunset.
+One more tip: this is another Hokitika location that looks wildly beautiful at sunset.

-5. Take the Treetop Walkway
+5. Walk the West Coast Treetop Walkway